Learning

 Umpiring

-SCRA intend to introduce a programme to develop the knowledge and confidence of umpires.
-In the meantime any one who may be called upon to umpire at an SCRA event should familiarise themselves with the rules of racing, and any local rules relevant to the event at which they are to umpire.
+SCRA hold occasional events to develop the knowledge and confidence of umpires.
+In the meantime any one who may be called upon to umpire at an SCRA event should familiarise themselves with the SCRA rules of racing, and any local rules relevant to the event at which they are to umpire.